USEPA/NARS_WaterChem_QC_Example/README.md

 #### Project Description

 The purpose of this code and resulting report is to provide a code-assisted, reproducible framework for quality controlling the NARS surface water quality data.
 The data are inclusive of physical and chemical parameters as well as chlorophyll a.
-Data are evaluated for completeness and consistency while also providing an number of data quality checks.
-The code includes checks for data completeness based on field logs, consistency in reporting units, consistency in data quality flags, checks for internal chemical validity, and provides a comprehensive set of bivariate plots to aid identifying data quality issues.
+Data are evaluated for completeness and consistency while also providing a number of data quality checks.
+The code includes checks for data completeness based on field logs, consistency in reporting units, consistency in data quality flags, and internal chemical validity, and provides a comprehensive set of bivariate plots to aid identifying data quality issues.
 The code produces a document in HTML format for interactive use and a tabular data file with all observations flagged by the process.
 The tabular file can be used to provide notes on further investigations and follow-up actions, thus providing a record of the quality control process.
 Additional background information on water quality validation is provided in the document appendix.

 ### Clone Repository

-Run the following code in terminal to clone the repository to a local machine.
-Be sure to first navigate to the desired directory on the local machine.
+Run the following code in a command-line window, such as the Terminal pane in RStudio, to clone the repository to a local machine.
+Be sure to first navigate to the desired parent directory on the local machine.

 ```{bash}
 git clone https://github.com/USEPA/NARS_WaterChem_QC_Example